 Practically Applying Your Risk Appetite Statement

 In order to effectively operationalize your risk quantification practices in a business environment, the enterprise leadership must be able to understand and map those cyber risk metrics to the outcomes of a strategic goal that they’re looking to achieve (otherwise why accept the risk).
-For technical leaders like a CISO, having the processes in place to facilitate the delivery of that risk data in such a way that developed key risks are understandable to business units and leaders is critical - C-suite members and the board need key performance and risk indicators in the digital age and it is often the breakdown of communication that stops them from getting it.
+For technical leaders like a CISO, having the processes in place to monitor performance and facilitate the delivery of that risk data in such a way that developed key technological risks are understandable to business units and leaders is critical.
+C-suite members and the board need key performance and risk indicators in the digital age and it is often the breakdown of communication that stops them from getting it.

-Taking the high-level strategy of an organization’s risk appetite statement and breaking it down to develop effective KRIs empowers risk managers to understand and feed the critical metrics back up to senior management.
+Taking the high-level strategy of an organization’s operational risk appetite statement and breaking it down to develop effective KRIs empowers risk managers to understand and feed the critical metrics and risk trends back up to senior management.

 KRI’s Give The CEO Room To Understand Cyber

 With data breaches capturing headlines weekly, CEO’s are growing more and more concerned with the states of their cyber posture.
-However, this is a whole new classification of risk events for CEO’s and BoD’s that leaves them searching for answers in ways that will fit into their current methodologies of managing existing and potential risk.
+However, this is a whole new classification of risk events for CEO’s and BoD’s that leaves them searching for answers in ways that will fit into their current methodologies of risk monitoring.
 With cyber-focused KRI’s that are constructed by the CISO in tandem with the strategy put out by the CEO, this helps the CEO understand the risks associated with the strategy - and either accept or reject that level of risk.

-Developing effective key risk indicators as a means to empower both business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.
+Developing a KRI effectively as a means to empower both business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.

-If you have any questions about Key Risk Indicators, Key performance indicators (KPI), cyber risk, or how using an integrated risk management solution like CyberStrong can help streamline and automate your cybersecurity initiatives, supply chain compliance, and performance management in real-time, give us a call at 1-800 NIST CSF or click here to learn more.
+If you have any questions about KRIs and KPIs, cyber risk, or how using an integrated risk management solution like CyberStrong can help streamline and automate your cybersecurity initiatives, supply chain compliance, and performance management in real-time, give us a call at 1-800 NIST CSF or click here to learn more.